trokas/ai_primer/README.md

 - (2019.10.15) - go through the rest of *Trees.ipynb* notebook and *Clustering.ipynb*.
 Choose your project (see below).
 - (2019.10.22) - intro to Perceptron and FCN's.
 Try to apply them for fashion MNIST.
 - (2019.10.29) - into to CNN's.
 Try to apply them for fashion MNIST.
 Final deadline for project dataset selection, make sure that you understand what needs to be accomplished.
-- There will be no lectures on 2019.11.05, 2019.11.12, 2019.11.19 and 2019.11.26.
-Work on you project on those weeks, contact me any time if you get stuck!
-- Till **2019.12.03** you must send **initial version of ipynb** with analysis and first models.
+- Till 2019.12.03 you must send initial version of ipynb with analysis and first models.
 Final presentation can be prepared later after corrections.
+- (2019.12.03) - review of what we have covered.
+First review of initial projects.
+- (2019.12.10) - how convolutions can be used to predict time series *Using CNN's for sequences.ipynb*.
+Overview of NN use cases and current research.
+- (2019.12.17) - **PRESENTATION DAY**

 ## Project guidelines